cogpy/revstream1/docs/filings/civil/ANSWERING_AFFIDAVIT_REFINED_2025_12_10.md

 | 2024-01-01 | Debt Accumulation Pattern Begins | See Annexures |
 | 2025-06-10 | Bantjies Dismisses Audit Request | See Annexures |
 | 2025-09-15 | Evidence Suppression Pattern Identified | See Annexures |

+## Addendum: New Evidence and Refined Arguments (2025-12-18)

+Subsequent analysis and cross-referencing with newly available evidence from the ad-res-j7 repository has uncovered additional proof supporting the claims in this filing.
+The following new evidence strengthens the case on the balance of probabilities (50% burden of proof):